Salvation Army Kenton and Campbell County assistance programs.

 The transitional housing program provides lodging to single women and their minor children from the area, including in Kenton and Newport County.
 Assistance is for those who are homeless.
 The Salvation Army will offer a safe, stable and clean environment with free hot meals and case management in order to promote self-sufficiency.

 Other social services are offered too.
 Individuals in the housing assistance program develop service plans with a case manager.
 Learn the skills and gain the knowledge to become self-sufficient.
 Assistance may include access to and information on job training programs, employment, money management, credit repair and life skills.

-Some of the holiday resources include Holiday Gift Baskets, Adopt-a-Family/Senior, Toy Shop and Angel Tree.
+Some of the holiday resources include free Holiday Gift Baskets, Adopt-a-Family/Senior, Toy Shop and Angel Tree.
 Hundreds of lower-income families from the greater Kentucky community now have an opportunity to receive free gifts, toys and clothing.
 Centers will have gifts for their children and the Salvation Army can also offer funds to purchase food for a Christmas dinner celebration or meal.

 Adopt-a-Family/Senior will normally help hundreds of families.
 Local Salvation Army facilities in Campbell and Covington, as well as dozens of other local non-profit agencies and schools, refer lower income families and seniors for consideration to receive assistance from the Adopt-a-Family program.
 Those senior citizens and families will receive holiday assistance from sponsors who purchase and wrap gifts and drop them off at their distribution facility.

 Other regional services that operate during Christmas include the Toy Shop as well as free Holiday Gift Baskets.
 The agency depends heavily on the generosity of local donors, individuals, and businesses to supply the contents for these bountiful holiday gift baskets.